Looking for email newsletter ideas?

 7 – The Frequently Asked Questions (FAQ) Email

-It’s very likely that people on your list who are considering working with you have questions, and a lot of the time they will never ask them.
+People on your list who are considering working with you will have questions.
+And a lot of the time they will never ask them.
 The FAQ email is a great way to address many of those concerns and lowering resistance.

 8 – The Lesson Learned Email

-TIP: Be sure that whatever lesson you’re sharing doesn’t take away from your credibility.
+How to do it: Make sure the lesson you’re sharing doesn’t take away from your credibility.
 Transparency is good, but if the lesson shows you in a negative light, skip it and share something else.

 9 – The Testimonial Email

-TIP: These emails work great when combined with offer emails since it’s a great way to encourage subscribers to take advantage of your offer.
+How to do it: These emails work great when made part of a sales sequence since they’re a great way to encourage subscribers to take advantage of your offer.

 10 – The Social Media Content Email

-TIP: It’s a good idea to link directly to the content and encourage your subscribers to like and share it with their friends and followers.
+How to do it: Link directly to the content and encourage your subscribers to like and share it with their friends and followers.